Nearly flat Chern band in periodically strained monolayer and bilayer graphene: Discussion and conclusion

 \section{Discussion and conclusion}

 First we discuss the existing results of the nearly flat band in graphene and bilayer graphene under a periodic potential.
-Milovanovi\'c \emph{et al.} studied band flattening in buckled monolayer graphene numerically by modeling the buckling effect as a psuedo magnetic field.
-Narrow bands with delocalized electronic dynamics are found.~\cite{PhysRevB.102.245427} Skurativska \emph{et al.} calculated the electronic structure of single layer graphene in the presence of periodic adatoms within the framework of functional density theory, where relatively flat bands with fragile topology are reported.~\cite{PhysRevResearch.3.L032003} The mechanism for the appearance of a nearly flat band in these two works is not clear.
-In our work, we unravel the underlying machanism for the flat band through the JR zero mode.
+Milovanovi\'c \emph{et al.} studied band flattening in buckled monolayer graphene numerically by modeling the buckling effect as a pseudo magnetic field.
+Narrow bands with delocalized electronic dynamics are found~\cite{PhysRevB.102.245427}.
+Skurativska \emph{et al.} calculated the electronic structure of single layer graphene in the presence of periodic adatoms within the framework of functional density theory, where relatively flat bands with fragile topology are reported~\cite{PhysRevResearch.3.L032003}.
+The mechanism for the appearance of a nearly flat band in these two works is not clear.
+In our work, we unravel the underlying mechanism for the flat band through the JR zero mode.
 In addition, we provide further characterization of the bands using quantum metric.
-In Ref.~\cite{ghorashi2022topological}, both topological and non-topological flat bands in the bilayer graphene under an incommensurate potential are demonstrated.
-The incommensurate potential is introduced through layer pseudo spin.
-While in our work, the strain modulates the velocity of the Dirac fermion.
-We would also like to mention that closely related systems of a single Dirac fermion on the surface of a topological insulator in the presence of periodic potential, where flat bands and possible correlated states are studied.~\cite{PhysRevX.11.021024,PhysRevB.103.155157} The flat band for Dirac fermions in the presence of a modulated on top a uniform physical magnetic field is studied in Ref.~\cite{dong2022dirac}.
+In Ref.~\cite{ghorashi2023topological}, both topological and non-topological flat bands in the bilayer graphene under a superlattice potential are demonstrated.
+The superlattice potential is introduced through spatially modulated electric field, whereas in our work, the strain modulates the velocity of the Dirac fermion.
+We would also like to mention that closely related systems of a single Dirac fermion on the surface of a topological insulator in the presence of periodic potential, where flat bands and possible correlated states are studied~\cite{PhysRevX.11.021024,PhysRevB.103.155157}.
+The flat band for Dirac fermions in the presence of a modulated physical magnetic field with a nonzero net magnetic flux is studied in Ref.~\cite{dong2022dirac}.
+The appearance of a flat band due to the relative biasing of one sublattice against other sublattices in a bilayer graphene is proposed and verified experimentally in Ref.~\cite{marchenko2018extremely}.